vikasMotwani/web_scraping/README.md

 - Retrieve startup company names from a specified website
 - Parse and extract relevant information using BeautifulSoup
-- Plan to extend the functionality to find and scrape career pages for job listings
+- Find and scrape career pages for job listings
+- Extend to filter relevant job posts

 ## Prerequisites